embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 utility will be used to implement the abstraction.
 The [container utility evaluation](container-utility.md) has chosen **Docker**.
-The necessary steps for setting up the container infrastructure during the setup can now be listed, in order to find the right tool for the setuproutine.
+The necessary steps for setting up the container infrastructure during the setup can now be listed, in order to find the right tool for the setup routine.

 As specified in the [RootFS
 evaluation](rootfs.md#conclusion), the RootFS buildroutine needs Gentoo portage.